gramineproject/gsc/Examples/java-spring-boot/README.md

 # Java Spring Boot example

 Spring Boot is a popular framework for building Java-based web applications.
-Running Spring Boot inside Gramine-SGX allows you to create web applications with an increased level of security.
+By using the GSC tool, you can deploy Spring Boot web applications inside a Gramine SGX enclave graminized containers.
 For more information on Spring Boot, please visit https://spring.io/.

 ## Disclaimer